 Effective January 1, 2018, the Estate tax statute was amended to conform with the federal rules.
 That is, the estate tax exclusion will be equal to the basic exclusion amount prescribed in section 2010(c)(3)(A) of the Internal Revenue Code and any cost-of-living adjustments made pursuant to section 2010(c)(3)(B) of the Internal Revenue Code.
-The Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 decoupled the District of Columbia's estate tax exclusion threshold from the federal level that was set by Public Law 115-97, the Tax Cuts and Jobs Act of 2017 at \$11.18 million and establishes the District's threshold to \$5.6 million in 2018.
-The estate tax threshold will be increased annually, subject to inflation.
-Estates of decedents who died January 1, 2020 - December 31, 2020 have an exclusion amount of \$5,762,400
+The Estate Tax Clarification Amendment Act of 2018 included in the FY 2019 Budget Support Act of 2018 decoupled the District of Columbia's estate tax exclusion threshold from the federal level that was set by Public Law 115-97, the Tax Cuts and Jobs Act of 2017 at \$11.18 million and establishes the District's threshold to \$5.6 million for those whose death occurs on or after January 1, 2018.
+Estates of decedents who died January 1, 2020 - December 31, 2020, have an exclusion amount of \$5,762,400.
+The FY 2021 Budget Support Act further reduced the estate tax exclusion threshold to \$4 million after January 1, 2021.
+The estate tax threshold will be increased annually, subject to a cost-of-living adjustment.